tomaszstachera/ts-free-multicloud-k8s/README.md

 ![Manual 24hrs](img/working-arm-24hrs.png "Manual 24hrs")

-OK, we proved it is doable, so lest's automate the whole process.
+OK, we proved it is doable, so let's automate the whole process.

 ## Code preparation